Tunbridge Wells (UK Parliament constituency): History

+In the May ministry, he served throughout as the Secretary of State for Business, Energy and Industrial Strategy before stepping down after May's resignation in July 2019.
+After returning to the backbenches, he served as the chair of the Science, Innovation and Technology Select Committee across the Johnson, Truss and Sunak ministries.

+Clark stepped down for the 2024 general election, when the seat was won by Mike Martin of the Liberal Democrats – the first time it, and its predecessor Tonbridge, have not been represented by a Conservative since the latter's creation in 1918.

 Constituency profile

 The area is still largely rural in character and landscape, enjoying a gently elevated position which is traversed by the High Weald Landscape Trail.
 The area has local service sector and financial sector employers, light engineering combined with being substantially a commuter belt town for London, and to an extent, businesses on the southern side of the M25, such as in the Gatwick Diamond.

 The electorate voted for Remain in the 2016 EU referendum, and are wealthier than the UK average.